Bandyboy03/data_146/Project1.md

 import numpy
 ```
 An alias is used while importing pandas in order to have 'pd' represent pandas.
 This makes it easier when coding because you don't have to type as much
 ## Question 2
-Describe what is a data frame?
-Identify a library of functions that is particularly useful for working with data frames.
-In order to read a file in its remote location within the file system of your operating system, which command would you use?
-Provide an example of how to read a file and import it into your work session in order to create a new data frame.
-Also, describe why specifying an argument within a read_() function can be significant.
-Does data that is saved as a file in a different type of format require a particular argument in order for a data frame to be successfully imported?
-Also, provide an example that describes a data frame you created.
-How do you determine how many rows and columns are in a data frame?
-Is there an alternate terminology for describing rows and columns?

 A dataframe is a data structure with rows and columns like a table.
 Pandas is extremely useful when going through data frames.
 To read a file in its remote location, use the pandas.read_csv() function.
 Here is an example of how to read the gapminder file and import it into your work.
 ```
 path_to_data = 'C:/Users/Andy Kim/PycharmProjects/pythonProject1/gapminder.tsv'